stevenirby/stevenirby/README.md

 I've been working full-time for software companies since 2007.
 These days, I'm working hard to fix email.

-I run two automated email newsletters:
+I work and run these projects full-time:

 - https://randomdailyart.com
 - https://randomdailyart.ai